CDCgov/dibbs-ecr-viewer/containers/ecr-viewer/guides/technical-acceptance-testing.md

 ## Acceptance Checklist

 The following instructions will guide you through this list.
-Mark the checklist as you complete each step.

 - Verified that the eCR Viewer health check is available
 - Verified that the metadata database is up to date (if using one)